Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Simulation details and additional experiments

-First, observe, that the end node $m$ is not in $M$: It is not in $\{Y\}$ (since it was found among the ancestors of $Y$), and by construction of $R$, it is not in $\cB\cup\cX\cup\cZ$.
-Also $m\notin\cI$: By the construction of $R$ through recursive rewriting as parents, there exists a directed path from $m$ to $Y$ that does not intersect $\cX\cup\cZ\cup\cB$; if $m\in\cI$ this path would violate \cref{assump:civ-d-sep-tce}.
+For (1), suppose for a contradiction that there exist $i \in \cI$ and $m \in R$ and a path $p: i - v_1 - \cdots - v_n - m$ in $\Gfull$ that is unblocked given $\cB$, where an indirected edge indicates a directed edge that can have any orientation.
+Since $p$ is unblocked given $\cB$, the non-colliders of $p$ are disjoint from $\cB$ and for every collider $v_k$ on $p$, there is a node $b^k \in \cB$ such that $b^k\in \DE{v_k}$ in $\Gfull$.
+(Observe that the end node $m$ is not in $M$: It is not in $\{Y\}$ (since it was found among the ancestors of $Y$), and by construction of $R$, it is not in $\cB\cup\cX\cup\cZ$.
+Also $m\notin\cI$: By the construction of $R$ through recursive rewriting as parents, there exists a directed path from $m$ to $Y$ that does not intersect $\cX\cup\cZ\cup\cB$; if $m\in\cI$, this path would violate \cref{assump:civ-d-sep-tce}.)